-Shannon grew up in a number of communities in Northern Alberta before she graduated from high school in Peace River and moved to Edmonton to pursue her post-secondary studies at the University of Alberta.
+Shannon grew up in Northern Alberta before moving to Edmonton to pursue her post-secondary studies at the University of Alberta.
 After completing three years of her undergraduate studies in political science, Shannon was accepted into the Faculty of Law at the University of Alberta.
-During her studies, Shannon is proud that she was personally coached in oral advocacy by her then-professor Russell Brown, who has served as a justice on the Court of Queen's Bench of Alberta, the Court of Appeal of Alberta, and is now a justice of the Supreme Court of Canada.
+During her studies, was personally coached in oral advocacy by her then-professor Russell Brown, who has served as a justice on the Court of Queen's Bench of Alberta, the Court of Appeal of Alberta, and is now a justice of the Supreme Court of Canada.

 Shannon currently resides in Toronto, Ontario.
 In addition to her legal expertise, Shannon is a working artist with a studio located in the Academy of Realist Art, an atelier in Toronto.
 Shannon’s artwork has been included in a number of art shows and featured in several publications.
 Shannon’s other personal interests include cycling, dancing, listening to music, swimming, and reading.